happycamper1129/python_koans/README.rst

 	"In test-driven development the mantra has always been, red, green, refactor.
-Write a failing test and run it (red), make the test pass (green), then refactor it (that is look at the code and see if you can make it any better.
+Write a failing test and run it (red), make the test pass (green), then refactor it (that is look at the code and see if you can make it any better).
 In this case you will need to run the koan and see it fail (red), make the test pass (green), then take a moment and reflect upon the test to see what it is teaching you and improve the code to better communicate its intent (refactor)."